magento/devdocs/guides/v2.0/install-gde/prereq/php-centos.md

 To upgrade to PHP 7.0.2 or later:

-1. Enter the following commands in the order shown:
+1.	*CentOS 6*.
+Enter the following commands in the order shown:

 		yum -y update
 		yum -y install epel-release